opendatalab/UniMERNet/cdm/README.md

 sudo apt-get install texlive-full
 ```

-### install python requriements
+### step.4 install python requriements

 ```
 pip install -r requirements.txt
 ```

-## Usage
+## Use CDM Locally

-Should the installation go well, you may now enjoy the evaluation pipeline.
+Should the installation goes well, you may now use CDM to evaluate your formula recognition results.

 ### 1. batch evaluation